nextuav/nextuav-docs/docs/launchpad/mission-planning/single-grid-photo.md

 ![Parameters](img/single-grid-photo-params.jpg)

-Based on the parameters selected, the following values is calculated and displayed:
+Based on the parameters selected, the following values are calculated and displayed:

 - `Polygon Area`
 - `GSD`: Ground sampling distance.